stewalmsley/fake_news/README.md

 The site allows you to
 - Browse all articles - with comment and vote counts, and links to the author's profile.
 - Filter articles by any string
-- See (on the sidebar) a menu of the most active topics and users, and click through to a menu of all topics and users
+- See (on the sidebar) a menu of the most active topics and users, sorted by the number of articles, comments or votes, and click through to a menu of all topics and users
 - View articles by topic
 - View a particular user with the articles and comments they have made
 - Sort articles/comments by different criteria (date of creation, number of votes/comments)